Aaron Hernandez documentaries struggle with the 'why' of the NFL star's story - Local News 8

 Aaron Hernandez documentaries struggle with the ‘why’ of the NFL star’s story

-The strange case of Aaron Hernandez — the pro football player convicted of murder, before committing suicide — remains tantalizing enough to have inspired a pair of three-part documentaries this month.
+The strange case of Aaron Hernandez — the pro football player convicted of murder, before dying by suicide — remains tantalizing enough to have inspired a pair of three-part documentaries this month.

 Neither, however, clearly answers the fundamental question: What prompted a young man with seemingly boundless opportunities to throw his life away?
 What viewers get, instead, are plenty of salacious but conflicting details, which don’t bring us much closer to understanding why.